Peter-Schorn/SpotifyAPIServer/README.md

 git push heroku main
 ```

-See [here](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for how to configure the environment variables as described above on heroku.
+See [here](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) for how to configure the above-mentioned environment variables on heroku.